Webinar: Advanced Manual Inputs | 👉 Register Here!

 Real-world example: An operator working at a control board with outstretched arms and minimal movement.
 RULA identifies wrist and shoulder strain risks.

-3. NIOSH Lifting Equation
+3. Revised NIOSH Lifting Equation

 • Best for: Manual lifting tasks with significant weight.